insharahn/kwk-website/README.md

 # Generational Gains: A Scrollytelling Project on Black Homeownership & Wealth

 This project is part of the Kode With Klossy Data Storytelling Challenge.

+I ended up winning the category **Frontend Firepower**, which "...Goes to the project that shows frontend finesse, especially through smart, elegant use of JavaScript and Svelte."

-I used <a href="https://github.com/jasminesamra/kwk-scrollytelling-template">this template to design it!</a>
+I used <a href="https://github.com/jasminesamra/kwk-scrollytelling-template">this template to help kickstart the design!</a>

 ## Deployed Link
 Check the project out <a href="https://insharahn.github.io/kwk-website/">here!</a>